oneandhalffeet/MachineLearningModel/README.md

 8. It will output the predicted tear strength for both directions.
 9. Input parameters need for prediction is

-a. thread count(expected)
+a. thread count(expected) { if this is not available you can use actual thread count}

 b. weave of fabric (1 for plain, 2 for satin)

-c. finishing sequence of fabric
+c. finishing sequence of fabric {in our input data we have 5 finishing sequences which are, dyed, white dyed, pigment print, r. dyed and dyed over print}

-d. blend %
+d. blend % { we used % of cotton in the blend as a parameter}

 e. warp and weft count

 f.
 EPI and PPI

 g.
-Actual thread count
+Actual thread count{thread count expected will suffice}

 f.
 GSM of fabric